 What to Leave Behind

 Skip the heavy winter coats and bulky rain boots.
-They take up too much luggage space and are rarely needed in May.
-Avoid stilettos and stiff dress shoes, as cobblestone streets and long walks through Tube stations make them impractical.
+They take up too much luggage space and you rarely need them in May.
+Avoid stilettos and stiff dress shoes — cobblestone streets and long Tube station walks make them impractical.

 Layering Tips for Variable Temperatures